-Peter woke up wet.
-His heart was pounding, his hands were scraped, his raven-black hair was covered in dust, and his shoes torn and scuffed.
+Peter was wet when he awoke.
+His hands were scraped, his raven-black hair was covered in dust, and his shoes torn and scuffed.
 But his clothing seemed intact, apart from the fact that they were somehow soaked.

-Breathing hard, the British boy glanced down.
+Breathing hard, the boy glanced down.
 So that was it.
 He was sitting in a puddle.

 Dazed, he tried to remember what had happened.